adolfotcar/band-off/README.md

 # band-off
-Find What's Your Favourite Rock Band
+Find What's Your Favourite Rock Band.
+All you need is a running PHP server and launch the index file.